 Students approach this task interculturally: from their own “local” perspective, and by adopting an alternative “global” view.
-How would a teenager from a cultural background face this topic?
+How would a teenager from a diverse cultural background face this topic?
 What are the possible similarities and differences between the two contexts?
 In this framework, even the formulation of hypotheses demand serious research skills and open-mindedness, so welcome any students’ suggestions.

 Have them present their work in written and oral forms, but let them choose the educational technology tools most appropriate for their tasks.
 We deal with digital natives, so they will probably surprise you with the use of blogs, interactive software and other forms of instant communication.